 Individual ProjectAs a capstone experience for the degree, the individual project is particularly important, allowing students to pursue an idea or problem in which they have a particular interest; to develop and apply critical thinking skills; to use a variety of economics tools and models; and to improve communication skills.

 Students will select a faculty advisor and register for the individual project under Econ 732.
 The individual project is evaluated and a letter grade assigned on the basis of a written report and an oral presentation to invited faculty and students.
 Students who have completed the 7-course Ph.D. core may substitute a passing grade from either the microeconomics or macroeconomics qualifying exams for the individual project, if the student is MA en route to a Ph.D.

-A more rapid schedule can be accomplished by registering for 400-level courses during the summer session or completing the capstone project during the summer session between the first and second years.
+A more rapid schedule can be accomplished by registering for 400-level courses during the two summer sessions between the first and second years or completing the capstone project during the summer sessions between the first and second years.
 Part-time schedules can be worked out to suit individual students.

 A student who may wish to apply to the Ph.D. program following completion of their M.A. must take 608 & 609 in their second semester and sit for the Ph.D. qualifying exams in May after their second semester.
 If admitted to the Ph.D. program, the transition is seamless and the M.A. graduate continues as a doctoral student in the following semester.
 All 600-level economics courses taken to fulfill M.A. requirements transfer to the Ph.D. program.
 As a result, a student making satisfactory progress should be able to complete the Ph.D. requirements with an additional 3 years of study.
 If the M.A. program described above is followed, a student may be able to earn both M.A. and Ph.D. degrees within five years.